Glucose-6-phosphate dehydrogenase deficiency: Diagnosis

 When there are sufficient grounds to suspect G6PD, a direct test for G6PD is the "Beutler fluorescent spot test", which has largely replaced an older test (the Motulsky dye-decolouration test).
 Other possibilities are direct DNA testing and/or sequencing of the G6PD gene.

 The Beutler fluorescent spot test is a rapid and inexpensive test that visually identifies NADPH produced by G6PD under ultraviolet light.
 When the blood spot does not fluoresce, the test is positive; it can be falsely negative in patients who are actively hemolysing.
 It can therefore only be done 2–3 weeks after a hemolytic episode.

 When a macrophage in the spleen identifies an RBC with a Heinz body, it removes the precipitate and a small piece of the membrane, leading to characteristic "bite cells".
-However, if a large number of Heinz bodies are produced, as in the case of G6PD deficiency, some Heinz bodies will nonetheless be visible when viewing RBCs that have been stained with crystal violet.
+However, if a large number of Heinz bodies are produced, as occurs in G6PD deficiency, some Heinz bodies will be visible when viewing RBCs stained with crystal violet.
 This easy and inexpensive test can lead to an initial presumption of G6PD deficiency, which can be confirmed with the other tests.

-Testing during and for many weeks after a hemolytic episode will lead to false negative results as the G6PD deficient RBC will have been excreted and the young RBC (reticulocytes) will not yet be G6PD deficient.
+Testing during and for many weeks after a hemolytic episode will lead to false-negative results, as the G6PD-deficient RBC will have been excreted, and the young RBC (reticulocyte) will not yet be G6PD deficient.
 False-negative results will also be likely following any blood transfusions.
 For this reason, many hospitals wait three months after a hemolytic episode before testing for G6PD deficiency.
-Females should have their G6PD activity measured by quantitative assay to avoid being misclassified by screening tests.
+Females should have their G6PD activity measured by a quantitative assay to avoid being misclassified by screening tests.